develoser/develoser.github.io/resume.md

 <p>Led by the better architecture for current issues, I have implemented solutions using diferent languages like pure JavaScript with ES5, ES6, TypeScript and Python, being this one the perfect complement in my latest adventure: <i>Dynamic Advertising</i>.</p>

-<p>Right now I'm in charge (among other things) of the creation of Dynamic Advertisement for Automotive Inventories using Google AdWords and Micorsoft Bing APIs everything handled by AWS Servies.
+<p>Right now I'm in charge (among other things) of the creation of Dynamic Advertisement for Automotive Inventories using Google AdWords and Micorsoft Bing APIs everything handled by AWS Services.
 </p>

 <div class="skills-img-container">